 By dividing the concept of capability planning into three main phases of upstream (translating political guidance into capability requirements to meet policy objectives), midstream (conducting a gap analysis of existing force capabilities against capability requirements and prioritising the capabilities for development) and downstream (developing the capability priorities across all the defence lines of development) the thesis focused primarily on the upstream stages.
-The thesis demonstrated that capabilities than can be applied to many types of threats or situations; that there needs to be a symbiotic linkage between Government Defence Policy ends and Defence means to enact that policy including strategic goal setting; and that planning for capability requirements includes an understanding that a condition of 'non linearity' and 'uncertainty' is part of the wider intellectual approach to capability development.
+The thesis demonstrated that capability-based planning is a more useful approach than threat-based planning as it focuses on a range of capabilities than can be applied to many types of threats or situations; that there needs to be a symbiotic linkage between Government Defence Policy ends and Defence means to enact that policy including strategic goal setting; and that planning for capability requirements includes an understanding that a condition of 'non linearity' and 'uncertainty' is part of the wider intellectual approach to capability development.